 We'll have volunteer slots for families to help out during the spring, fall, and summer seasons.
 It's really easy — no gardening experience is required, just a "watering" can-do attitude!

 In the spring, volunteers help weed and plant the gardens.
-Then, CRS families volunteer for 1 week each to keep the gardens watered and growing through summer and fall.
+Then, CRS families volunteer for one week each to keep the gardens watered and growing through summer and fall.
 Water hoses are right by the garden beds, and our Local Gardener will walk you through what to do when your week begins.
 If you're there when something ripens, your children can help pick the produce for the food bank.

 See the Seasons in our Garden